-Laser Group is a proud family of quality-focused trade service professionals in the plumbing and electrical industry.
-Our multi-award winning Laser Plumbing and Electrical Groups have experienced phenomenal growth and we are delighted to be the leading network of plumbing and electrical contractors in Australia and New Zealand.
+Laser Group is a proud family of quality-focused trade service professionals in the electrical and plumbing industry.
+Our multi-award winning Laser Electrical and Plumbing Groups have experienced phenomenal growth over the last 10 years and we are delighted to be the leading network of electrical and plumbing contractors in Australia and New Zealand.

 Laser Group's market leadership position has been earned through innovation, planning, use of quality systems and attention to providing the highest levels of customer service.